• Skip to primary navigation

 • All-Purpose Flour - I haven't tried it with gluten-free flour yet, but it should work with a 1.1 gluten-free variety.

-• Baking Powder + Baking Soda - together they yield a tender loaf with the perfect rise.
+• Baking Powder + Baking Soda - Together they yield a tender loaf with the perfect rise.

-• Vegan Chocolate Chips - these are optional but really kick up the chocolate flavor.
+• Vegan Chocolate Chips - These are optional but really kick up the chocolate flavor.

-• Sea Salt - this helps bring everything together so don't skip this.
-You can reduce it though if preferred.
+• Sea Salt - this helps bring everything together, so don't skip this.
+You can reduce it, though, if preferred.

-How to make Vegan Chocolate Banana Bread
+How to make it

 Once you preheat the oven and make the batter, it's all hands-off from there.
 Here are step-by-step photos to show you how easy it is: